Family Banking Strategy with Whole Life: An 11-Year Case Study, with John Moriarty

 The Long Game

-In the first few years, building a family banking strategy can be difficult to wrap your head around.
+In the first few years, building a private family banking system of whole life insurance policies can be difficult to wrap your head around.
 It’s a long-term wealth-building journey, and the first few years offer limited liquidity.
 While you can still utilize your policy, it does not have the same wow-factor as a policy that has been around for more than 10 years.
 Yet somewhere between the 5th and 9th year, you hit your break-even point—and everything after that is pure growth.
 Meaning that from that point on, your cash value will be worth more than you put into it.

-Building a family banking strategy is about the long game.
+Private family banking is about the long game.
 It takes patience and work; though the best things in life rarely come without effort.
 When you buy assets and finance them with a financial institution, you often need a down payment or other collateral.
-Conceptually, that is no different than what happens with a whole life insurance contract.
+Conceptually, that is no different than what happens with a whole life insurance policy.
 On the front end, you relinquish some of your access to capital, which covers the cost of insurance.
 On the back end, you reap the long-term rewards.
 Your banking system continues to improve over time.

 Start Your Family Bank

-Life insurance is not a stagnant asset—it is not an account where you lock your money away until you turn 65.
+A whole life insurance policy is not a stagnant asset—it is not an account where you lock your money away until you turn 65.
 Your cash value is money that you get to use and enjoy over your lifetime—earning uninterrupted compound interest on money you can also use is something to celebrate.
 On top of that, the extra protection a death benefit provides for your loved ones is priceless.

 Book A Strategy Call